ka4on/QTM350-Final-Project/README.md

 ```
 !aws textract detect-document-text --document '{"S3Object":{"Bucket":"bucket","Name":"document"}}
 ```
 you will get a json output that contains the detected word, texttype, and confidence level.
-You can see the json output in the project [link](https://webpage-final-kz.s3.amazonaws.com/final.html).
+Since it's a really long output, you can check the json output in the project [link](https://webpage-final-kz.s3.amazonaws.com/final.html).
 Now if you use Python SDK for deploying Textract.
 Here are some codes that will come handy.
-First import AWS SDK for Python(Boto3)
+First import AWS SDK for Python(Boto3):
 ```
 import boto3
 ```